edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

 <Callout type="important">

-Mismatch between the cloud runtime and the Node.js version used for bundling your project can lead to unexpected behavior.
-For example, if `cloudRuntime` is set to `nodejs16.x` while the project is bundled with Node.js 18, the project will build with Node.js 18 but run in a Node.js 16 environment.
-Ensure `cloudRuntime` aligns with the Node.js version used in your project to prevent such issues.
+Unexpected behavior may occur when there is a mismatch between your project's Node.js version and the one that runs your app on our network.
+For example, if the `cloudRuntime` key is set to `nodejs16.x` while the project is bundled with Node.js 18, the project will build with Node.js 18 but run in a Node.js 16 environment.
+Ensure the `cloudRuntime` key aligns with your project's Node.js version to prevent these types of issues.

 </Callout>